Highwood Construction - is a certified TREX Pro contractor.

 This gave the homeowner nice soft, dark-sky compliant lighting onto the landscaped areas below the deck.

-For the landscaping we added large seating boulders around the gas firepit and a flagstone walkway from the spiral stairs to the paver patio.
+For the landscaping we added large seating boulders around the gas firepit and

 The view from this Trex Transcends deck in Sedona is fantastic.